Kathryn Wasserman Davis: Philanthropic career

 The Wasserman family were successful merchants in St. Louis in the middle of the 19th century, and Kathryn's father, Joseph Wasserman, moved to Philadelphia to develop the Art Loom Company.
 After her marriage to Shelby Cullom Davis on January 4, 1932, the couple began a career of financial investments, concentrating on the then-rising insurance industry, first, in the United States through opportunities provided by the Great Depression and, later, in the 1940s and 1950s, through expanding national and international investments, geared toward long-term growth.
 In the 1950s, her husband was instrumental in creating the Davis Family of Mutual Funds.

 The Wasserman family's philanthropic activity extended throughout Mrs. Davis' long life, building an (often anonymous) legacy of extraordinary generosity.
 Much of her focus was on sustainable impact.
 She moderated the risks she took through creating partnerships and building institutional capacity.
 Typically, she started with smaller gifts and, as organizational capacity was proven, steadily raised it and then, often brought in new partners.
 Her primary giving was through The Diana Davis Spencer Foundation and the Shelby Cullom Davis Foundation.

-Of all her philanthropy, she was most proud of her Projects for Peace.
-This initiative, created on her 100th birthday, launched 100 prizes of $10,000 each to student projects submitted on a competitive basis and built on tangible, local community means to foster peace.
-In the ensuing years, nearly 1,000 ideas have been planted, many growing into sustained, locally rooted peace actions in a multitude of countries.
-Many of the students recipients of the grants found such fulfillment that they built entire peace-making careers.
-Like Projects for Peace, her many diverse, peace-promoting activities often concentrated on youth: Seeds of Peace, Ploughshares.
+She created Projects for Peace on her 100th birthday, which launched 100 prizes of $10,000 each to student projects submitted on a competitive basis.
+In the ensuing years, nearly 1,000 ideas were implemented, many growing into locally rooted peace actions in a multitude of countries.
+Her peace-promoting activities often concentrated on youth, including Seeds of Peace and Ploughshares.

 She was notable, by herself, for early philanthropic activity in support of parenthood planning and disease prevention.
 In partnership with her husband, they made a mark with gifts to Princeton University and the Hoover Institute, and as founders of New York City's Lincoln Center, where they established the library, and The Heritage Foundation.
 In 2007, she and her son, Princeton trustee Shelby M.C.
 Davis, gave a $5 million gift to create an endowment for Princeton's International Center, now called the 'Kathryn W. and Shelby Cullom Davis ’30 International Center'.